This is When to Have a Baby Shower!

 When’s the perfect time to throw a baby shower?
 It’s a question almost every expectant parent (and planner) asks, and the answer might surprise you.

 While tradition often points to the early third trimester, there are many reasons to explore other timing options.
-Understanding when to have a baby shower gives you an idea about how you want to feel, celebrate, and gather your loved ones.
+This guide will help you find the right timing.

-This guide will help you find the timing that feels just right.
-Let’s break down the options so you can celebrate this beautiful moment with ease, intention, and a touch of style.
+Let’s break down the options so you can celebrate this beautiful moment with a touch of style.

 When to Have a Baby Shower 🤰